 Communications Systems's shares were split on a 2:1 basis on 11 April 1993.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Communications Systems shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Communications Systems shares which in turn could have impacted Communications Systems's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Communications Systems's is 1.1208.
-This would suggest that Communications Systems's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Communications Systems's is 0.8831.
+This would suggest that Communications Systems's shares are less volatile than average (for this exchange).

 Communications Systems, Inc. , through its subsidiaries, provides connectivity infrastructure products and services for deployments of broadband networks worldwide.
 It operates through two segments, Electronics & Software and Services & Support.
 The Electronics & Software segment designs, develops, and sells Intelligent Edge solutions that provide connectivity and power through Power over Ethernet products and actionable intelligence to end devices in an Internet of Things ecosystem through embedded and cloud-based management software.
 This segment also offers media converters, network interface cards, and Ethernet switches that integrate the benefits of fiber optics into any data network.
 This segment's products are used in various markets, including federal government, enterprise, service provider, industrial, security, and surveillance markets.
 The Services & Support provides software-designed wide-area network and other technology solutions that address prevalent IT challenges, including network resiliency, security products and services, network virtualization, and cloud migrations, IT managed services, wired and wireless network design and implementation, and converged infrastructure configuration, deployment and management.